 Now that you have decided that your child needs a tutor, here are some things you should look for when choosing that person who will be helping your child increase their confidence level in reading and also help them to improve their reading skills.
 First, let me give you a quick definition of the word tutor.
-A tutor is a private teacher, usually someone who teaches one student or a very small group.
+A tutor is a private teacher, usually, someone who teaches one student or a very small group.
 The reason why I wanted to define tutor was not to insult your intelligence, but just to remind you and me that a real tutor takes their job seriously just like your child’s regular teacher does and they understand the important role they have in helping your child succeed!
 Secondly, please do not expect the tutor to get your child at the reading level they should be by themselves.
 Remember tutoring just like teaching is a partnership between the child, the tutor and the parents/caregivers.
-If all of us are doing our part and working together to help your child improve on their reading skills, then your child will definitely get the results that we were working so hard on to achieve!
+If all of us are doing our part and working together to help your child improve their reading skills, then your child will definitely get the results that we were working so hard on to achieve!

-Four things you should look for when choosing a tutor
+Five things you should look for when choosing a tutor

 - Be specific about what your child needs help with.
 For example, if your child struggles with understanding what they are reading then simply let the tutor know just that.
 Remember being clear about what your child needs, helps to keep the sessions focused, and not all over the place.